jnunyez/synchronization/README.md

 * Not supported: automated discovery of nodes that are directly connected to the GPS signal to add the proper label.
 -->

+## Label Node
-1. Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., in our case worker node named `du3-ldc1`).
+Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., in our case worker node named `du3-ldc1`).

 ```console
 oc label node du3-ldc1 sts.silicom.com/config="gm-1"
 ```

+## Instantiate StsConfig CR
-2. Create a StsConfig CR object to provision the desired Telecom PTP profile (i.e., T-GM.8275.1).
+Create a StsConfig CR object to provision the desired Telecom PTP profile (i.e., T-GM.8275.1).

 ```yaml